0xwal/PS4-NetCheatAPI/README.md

 # netCheatAPI-for-PS4
-Netcheat API for PS4 4.05
+Netcheat API for PS4

 ## Installation

 Drop all dlls from here ```bin/release``` to ```[your netCheat folder]/APIs/```
-* You need PS4API server payload to use this, you can download it from here [PS4API.bin](https://github.com/BISOON/ps4-api-server/releases)
+* You need PS4API server payload to use this, you can download it from here [PS4API.bin](https://github.com/BISOON/ps4-api-server/releases) use corresponding update of PS4API.BIN
 * netCheat app you can download it from here [ncUpdateDir.zip](http://netcheat.gamehacking.org/ncUpdater/).

 ## Note